The Catacombs Catacombs Reference Library

 Devoted to a single network, you would expect most ITV programmes to have generous coverage.
 But Space: 1999 was shown at different times in different regions, so feature articles didn't make sense.
 See also ITV listings and Granada edition listings.

-There were two short articles in July 1977, both about Catherine Schell.
-It is not certain that any of this content was shared across all TV Times editions.
+Not all of this content was shared across all TV Times editions.

-INSIDE TELEVISION by Alix Coleman
+INSIDE TELEVISION by Alix Coleman, 2 February 1975

 Already hailed by the press as a surpassing feat of hardware, ATV's new £3 million, 24 part series Space: 1999, is due to smash across small screens later this year.
 But in spite of galactic wastes, a moon base colony of some 300 souls, vast scientific laboratories, and the Moon exploding from an excess of nuclear waste dumping by the Earth (a little lesson here?), producer Gerry Anderson insists he is totally unimpressed by the simple notion of special effects.